The Sex Thief: Cast

-Censorship history
+Production

+Keen, quoted in the book The Worlds Greatest Scandals of the 20th Century, claimed: "Times were pretty hard and this is a comedy which I am not ashamed at having made.
+But it was bought by a company, which drafted in other actresses to make it look like I was doing erotic things from start to finish.
+It became incredibly filthy."

+Releases

 The Sex Thief was heavily cut by the British Board of Film Censors on its original release; cuts were made to the scene where the naked girl dances in front of Grant, and the inter-cutting between a further sex scene and a wrestling match.
 The film's speeded-up sex scene was ‘considerably reduced’, as was the scene where a handcuffed Grant is seduced by Judy.
 The current US and UK DVD releases are uncut.